igaster/laravel-theme/README.md

 This package provides intergration with [Orchestra/Asset](http://orchestraplatform.com/docs/3.0/components/asset) component.
 All the features are explained in the official documentation.
 If you don't need the extra functinality you can skip this section.
 Orchestra/Asset is NOT installed along with this package - you have to install it manualy.

-To install Orchestra\Asset you must add it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)) and then add in your Providers array:
+To install Orchestra\Asset you must add it in your composer.json (see the [Official Documentation](https://github.com/orchestral/asset)):

+    "orchestra/asset": "~3.0",
+    "orchestra/support": "~3.0",

+and run `composer update`.
+Then add the Service Providers in your Providers array (in `app/config/app.php`):

     Orchestra\Asset\AssetServiceProvider::class,
     Collective\Html\HtmlServiceProvider::class,

-Add the Asset facade in your `aliases` array in `app/config/app.php`
+Add the Asset facade in your `aliases` array:

     'Asset' => Orchestra\Support\Facades\Asset::class,